 Have you heard of the “Dirty Dozen”?
-It’s a shopping list of the fruits and vegetables most exposed to high concentrations of pesticides and it can help you decide how to most effectively spend your organic produce budget.
+It’s a shopping list of the fruits and vegetables most exposed to high concentrations of pesticides and it can help you decide how to most effectively spend your fresh produce budget.
 The list is prepared by the American-based Environmental Working Group whose agenda includes educating people about the toxic state of our environment so that subsequent political pressure might have a real impact on environmental policy.
 Your decision to eat organic and support a local CSA contributes to the big picture of encouraging much-needed changes to these policies.
-It also benefits you directly by reducing your exposure to unnecessary toxins, thereby reducing your risk of chronic disease and hopefully helping you to feel energetic and well.
-However, you can take this health benefit one step further with a well-designed detoxification plan that specifically supports where your body is metabolically most susceptible to environmental toxin exposure.
+It also benefits you directly by reducing your exposure…to unnecessary pesticides and herbicides, thereby reducing your risk of chronic disease and hopefully helping you to feel energetic and well.
+However, you can take this health benefit one step furtherwith a well-designed detoxification plan that specifically supports where your body is metabolically most susceptible to environmental toxin exposure.

 When we’re deficient in a cofactor we risk slowing down detoxification pathways, including those that are critical for survival.
 Many well researched theories of chronic disease suggest that in its wisdom, the body steals essential nutrients from less vital body processes in order to survive, thereby creating what we call “symptoms” in other seemingly non-related and distant areas of the body.
 A detoxification plan, or “detox diet”, lasting as little as 5 days and up to 6 weeks, can help to restore proper metabolism by repleting nutrient deficiencies and supporting safe toxin processing and elimination.
 The plan might include a variety of lifestyle suggestions ranging from exercise to eating behaviour to removal of toxin sources from your home.
 It might include therapies that support appropriate flow of blood and lymph in your body, and it also often includes a mixture of nutraceuticals, botanicals or homeopathics that target essential organ and tissue functions.